cjsin/soestack/README.rst

 Please read the license before using the software and please take special note of the section labelled NO WARRANTY.

-See the docs folder for further documentation, also available at https://cjsin.github.io/soestack/index.html
+See the docs folder for further documentation.